Relationship between science and religion: Middle Ages and Renaissance

 In medieval universities, the faculty for natural philosophy and theology were separate, and discussions pertaining to theological issues were often not allowed to be undertaken by the faculty of philosophy.
 Natural philosophy, as taught in the arts faculties of the universities, was seen as an essential area of study in its own right and was considered necessary for almost every area of study.
 It was an independent field, separated from theology, and enjoyed a good deal of intellectual freedom as long as it was restricted to the natural world.
 In general, there was religious support for natural science by the late Middle Ages and a recognition that it was an important element of learning.

 The extent to which medieval science led directly to the new philosophy of the scientific revolution remains a subject for debate, but it certainly had a significant influence.

 The Middle Ages laid ground for the developments that took place in science, during the Renaissance which immediately succeeded it.
 By 1630, ancient authority from classical literature and philosophy, as well as their necessity, started eroding, although scientists were still expected to be fluent in Latin, the international language of Europe's intellectuals.
 With the sheer success of science and the steady advance of rationalism, the individual scientist gained prestige.
-Along with the inventions of this period, especially the printing press by Johannes Gutenberg, allowing for the dissemination of the Bible in languages of the common people (languages other than Latin).
+Along with the inventions of this period, especially the printing press by Johannes Gutenberg, allowing for the dissemination of the Bible in vernacular languages.
 This allowed more people to read and learn from the scripture, leading to the Evangelical movement.
 The people who spread this message concentrated more on individual agency rather than the structures of the Church.

 Medieval Contributors

-Some notable medieval contributors to science during this period include: Boethius (c.
-477-524), John Philoponus (c.
-490-570), Bede the Venerable (c.
-672-735), Alciun of York (c.
-735-804), Leo the Mathematician (c.
-790-869), Gerbert of Aurillac (c.
-946-1003), Constantine the African (c.
-1020-1087), Adelard of Bath (c.
-1080-1152), Robert Grosseteste (c.
-1168-1253), St. Albert the Great (c.
-1200-1280), Roger Bacon (c.
-1214-1294), William of Ockham (c.
-1287-1347), Jean Burdian (c.
-1301-1358), Thomas Bradwardine (1300-1349), Nicole Oresme (c.
-1320-1382), Nicholas of Cusa (c.
-1401-1464).
+Some medieval contributors to science included: Boethius (c.
+477–524), John Philoponus (c.
+490–570), Bede the Venerable (c.
+672–735), Alcuin of York (c.
+735–804), Leo the Mathematician (c.
+790–869), Gerbert of Aurillac (c.
+946–1003), Constantine the African (c.
+1020–1087), Adelard of Bath (c.
+1080–1152), Robert Grosseteste (c.
+1168–1253), St. Albert the Great (c.
+1200–1280), Roger Bacon (c.
+1214–1294), William of Ockham (c.
+1287–1347), Jean Burdian (c.
+1301–1358), Thomas Bradwardine (1300–1349), Nicole Oresme (c.
+1320–1382), Nicholas of Cusa (c.
+1401–1464).